alexanderglemme/portfolio-project1-ci/README.md

 ## Unfixed bugs
 There are no unfixed bugs that I am aware of at this point in time.

+# Deployment
+- The site was deployed to Github pages via the repository settings.

 # Credits
 ## Content
 ### Icons